 Yes, Amazon will allow you to list without a GTIN if you successfully apply for an exemption.
 If the product is not already in the Amazon catalog and does not already have a GTIN you can apply.
 This can be a handmade product, wholesale product, your own private label or a new bundle you have created.

-If granted the exemption will apply to a particular Amazon category for between 30 – 90 days.
-When this lapses you will simply need to reapply.
+If granted the exemption will apply to a particular Amazon category and be open for between 30 – 90 days.
+If this lapses before you list your product you will simply need to reapply.

 Amazon will require the following information for GTIN exemption